-Before you pay out more money for another hefty energy bill, you can learn about the benefits of external wall insulation in this article.
+Before you pay out more money for another hefty energy bill, learn about the benefits of external wall insulation.

 How does external wall insulation work?